-- We are in the early stages of clinical drug development and have a very limited operating history and no products approved for commercial sale. - We have incurred significant net losses since our inception and anticipate that we will continue to incur net losses for the foreseeable future. - Drug development is a highly uncertain undertaking.
+- We are in the clinical stages of drug development and have a limited operating history and no products approved for commercial sale, which may make it difficult to evaluate our current business and predict our future success and viability. - We have incurred significant net losses since our inception and anticipate that we will continue to incur net losses for the foreseeable future. - Drug development is a highly uncertain undertaking.
 We have never generated any revenue from product sales, and may never do so. - Due to the significant resources required for the development of our programs, and depending on our ability to access capital, we must prioritize development of certain product candidates. - A pandemic, epidemic or outbreak of an infectious disease, such as COVID-19, or the perception of its effects, may materially and adversely affect our business, operations, and financial condition.